spectrochempy/spectrochempy/docs/devguide/contributing.rst

      SpectroChemPy's API ...
      >>> exit()

-Controling the environments
+Controlling the environments
 ---------------------------

-You can create as many environment you want, using the method above (for example with different versions of python)
+You can create as many environments you want, using the method above (for example with different versions of Python)

 To view your environments: